cds-snc/canadalogin-static-website/website/src/en/pages/index.md

         <gcds-heading tag="h3" margin-bottom="200" margin-top="200">
             Departments and agencies
         </gcds-heading>
-        <gcds-text>Protect your users’ information with the highest standards of digital security and user experience.
-GC Sign in handles software development, security operations, and end-user support so you don’t have to.</gcds-text>
+        <gcds-text>Learn how GC Sign in will protect your users’ information with the highest standards of digital security and user experience.
+GC Sign in will handle software development, security operations, and end-user support so you don’t have to.</gcds-text>
         <gcds-text>{% link links.partners 'Become a partner' %}</gcds-text>
         <p></p>
     </div>